aengelberg/tiktok-archiver/README.md

 * After your batch download is complete, you may retry the failed downloads by clicking "Download" again.
 By default it will only try to download the videos that aren't already present in the output directory.

 # Installing

-## Windows

-Download the Windows zip file from the latest [release](https://github.com/aengelberg/tiktok-archiver/releases/latest), then unzip it.
-Then, open `TikTok Archiver.exe` to run the application.

 ## macOS